anilgeorge04/anilgeorge04.github.io/musings/_posts/2021-12-08-relationship-with-money.md

 **Shout out**: Thank you, my wife, for this lovely first gift after our wedding!
 {: .notice--success}

 Morgan Housel is a partner at The Collaborative Fund and a former columnist at The Motley Fool and The Wall Street Journal.
 He effortlessly covers the extremely complex topic of our relationship with money in this book.

 I have struggled to communicate many of the same ideas to my friends and family because I constantly feel such ideas need more context and lived experiences to make any sense.

-However, Morgan brilliantly solves that right in the first chapter when he says “No one’s crazy”.
+However, Morgan brilliantly solves that right in the first chapter when he says **“No one’s crazy”**.
 Each of us has a unique relationship with money.
 Some decisions that seem strange or crazy to others may make perfect sense to us.

 Before I get to my takeaways from the book that I agree most with, it’s important to clarify how I think about money and establish my context.
 After all, each person is playing a different game based on their unique lives and no one’s crazy.